un4rch/openpilot_AdvExamples/README.md

 ## Introduction

 OpenPilot is an open-source software for autonomous vehicles.
-In this project, we explore how Adversarial Examples can trick the perception system of OpenPilot, causing it to make incorrect driving decisions, such as accelerating unsafely and causing a rear-end collision.
+In this project, we explore how Adversarial Examples can trick the perception of Machine Learning models, leading them to incorrect predictions.

-A [Physical Adversarial Example](https://github.com/weihui1308/PAA?tab=readme-ov-file) is a carefully crafted input designed to mislead the prediction of DNN-based models.
+An [Adversarial Example](https://github.com/weihui1308/PAA?tab=readme-ov-file) is a carefully crafted input designed to mislead the prediction of DNN-based models.

 This guide employs both **white-box** (where the attacker has complete knowledge of the model) and **black-box** (where the attacker has no knowledge of the model) attack strategies.